replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/host-preflights.md

 These checks only run on installations with Rook:

 * If using block storage, checks that at least one block device is available with a minimum size of 10GiB.
 * If using Rook version 1.0.4 or 1.0.4-14.2.21, checks that /opt/replicated/rook has at least 10GiB and is less than 80% full.
-(Warn when less than 25GiB is available.)
+(Warns when less than 25GiB is available.)

 #### OpenEBS